robinoldman/battleships/README.md

-Battleship Game - ReadMe
+BattleshipsGame - ReadMe
 Introduction

-This code is a simple implementation of the game Battleship.
+This code is a simple implementation of the game Battleships.
 The code creates two 8x8 boards and allows player 1 to add ships to their board.
 The computer then randomly places ships on its board.
 The game is then played turn by turn until the criteria for game over are met.
 After the game is over, the player is asked if they want to play again.
 If yes, the game runs again, otherwise, the program exits.

 Program Organisation